 To cope with the surge in streaming trajectory data, research in trajectory storage, indexing, and querying remains crucial.

-\textbf{Storage Database.} Traditional trajectory storage systems typically focus on the spatio-temporal point level, and numerous systems have emerged for the storage and query design of trajectory data.
-The research community has developed a range of specialized management systems~\cite{wang2014sharkdb,xie2016elite,fang2021dragoon} for trajectory data types, while the query types supported by those databases are limited.
-Simultaneously, the open-source community has expanded existing distributed systems~\cite{li2021trajmesa} for large trajectory storage by introducing custom data formats such as LineString and GPX~\cite{foster2004gpx}.
+\textbf{Storage Database.} Traditional trajectory storage systems focus on the spatio-temporal point level, leading to numerous systems designed for storing and querying trajectory data.
+The research community has developed specialized management systems~\cite{wang2014sharkdb,ding2018ultraman,fang2021dragoon} for specific trajectory data types, although the supported query types are often limited.
+Concurrently, the open-source community has extended existing distributed systems~\cite{li2021trajmesa} for large-scale trajectory storage by introducing custom data formats like LineString and GPX~\cite{foster2004gpx}.

-Vector databases, leveraging deep representation learning, have emerged as a popular database type~\cite{wang2021milvus}.
-These databases offer efficient storage, retrieval, and querying capabilities for various data. \textit{Limited research has been conducted on trajectory vector databases}~\cite{cai2017vector,fang2023ghost}, \textit{with current works primarily focused on advancing trajectory representation learning, aiming to automatically compress raw trajectories into low-dimensional vector spaces}.
-Given that the quality of trajectory vectors is typically measured by similarity, more detailed work is elaborated in Section~\ref{similarity}.
+Vector databases, capitalizing on deep representation learning, have become a prevalent database type~\cite{wang2021milvus}, offering efficient storage, retrieval, and querying capabilities for diverse data.
+Limited research has focused on trajectory vector databases~\cite{cai2017vector,fang2023ghost}, with current efforts primarily directed at advancing trajectory representation learning to automatically compress raw trajectories into low-dimensional vector spaces.
+Since trajectory vector quality is typically assessed by similarity, further details are elaborated in Section~\ref{similarity}.

 \textbf{Index \& Query.} \textit{Trajectory indices are data structures designed to efficiently organize and store trajectories, enabling quick retrieval and analysis}.
-They play a crucial role in optimizing searching performance of trajectory queries, such as trajectory similarity search, trajectory $k$-nearest neighbor query and trajectory similarity join.
+They are vital for optimizing the search performance of various trajectory queries, including similarity search, $k$-nearest neighbor query, and similarity join.